jlfeng1/ds_salary_proj/README.md

 * Created a tool that estimates data science salaries (MAE ~ $ 11K).
 * Scraped over 1000 job descriptions from glassdoor using python and selenium.
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to get the best model.

 ## Code and Resources Used
 **Python Version:** 3.8